 • Hold a regular Faculty Appointment (tenure or tenure-track) at UMKC with the rank of Assistant Professor or higher; or

-• Hold a full-time, ranked, non-tenure-track, Faculty Appointment at UMKC; or
+• Hold a benefit eligible, ranked, non-tenure-track, Faculty Appointment at UMKC; or

 • Hold a Graduate Faculty appointment from another campus of the University of Missouri, and

 • Possess a terminal degree appropriate to specialties, or equivalent qualifications and meet the criteria of their academic unit